TomasMikula/libretto/README.md

 - **Callbacks everywhere.**

-  It is disappointing how callback-ridden our programs, including functional programs, are when it comes to concurrency and accessing resources.
+  It is disappointing how callback-ridden our programs, including our functional programs, are when it comes to concurrency and accessing resources.

   By a _callback_ we mean a function object that performs effects (on resources it has captured) and is passed to